Dr Gavin Bowen-Metcalf

 Yes

-Gavin is a Senior Lecturer and Course Leader, BSc (Hons) Laboratory Scientist, with Fellowship of the Higher Education Academy (FHEA), who takes a student-focused approach to teaching that is inclusive and supportive.
-He has broad translational research experience in the fields of molecular oncology, genomics and histopathology within the NHS, academia, and industry.
+Gavin is a Senior Lecturer in Genetics and Developmental Biology with Fellowship of the Higher Education Academy (FHEA) and Royal Society of Medicine (FRSM), who takes a student-focused approach to teaching that is inclusive and supportive.
+He has broad translational research experience in the fields of Molecular Oncology, Genomics and Histopathology within the NHS, Academia, and Industry.

 [email protected]